throwaway96/webosbrew.github.io/content/pages/hacking/overlays.md

 Additionally `/var/lib/webosbrew/init.d` itself is not guaranteed to exist, since it was not created by default on some Root exploits (namely RootMyTV v1).

-In order to [indempotently](https://en.wikipedia.org/wiki/Idempotence) ensure a startup script symlink exists, this snippet can be used:
+In order to [idempotently](https://en.wikipedia.org/wiki/Idempotence) ensure a startup script symlink exists, this snippet can be used:
 ```sh
 mkdir -p /var/lib/webosbrew && ln -sf /media/developer/apps/usr/palm/applications/your.app.id/our-startup-script.sh /var/lib/webosbrew/init.d/50-yourappid
 ```

-In order to remove it indempotently:
+In order to remove it idempotently:
 ```sh
 rm -rf /var/lib/webosbrew/init.d/50-yourappid
 ```